 French company Meljac was founded by Andre Bousquet, an engineer by trade who noticed that electrical equipment was lacking in the aesthetics department.
 His solution?
-A line of of sockets, switches, and other fittings featuring refined finishes and quality craftsmanship.
-Now, his products have finally ventured across the pond: Meljac's first foray into the US market is focused on low-voltage lighting systems—not meant for replacing a switch or two, but intended for a full lighting system upgrade.
-The cost is comparable to Lutron or Creston low voltage hardware but with finishes that no other line offers.
+A line of sockets, switches, and other fittings featuring refined finishes and quality craftsmanship.
+Now his products have finally ventured across the pond: Meljac's first foray into the US market is focused on low-voltage lighting systems—not meant for replacing a switch or two, but intended for a full lighting system upgrade.
+The cost is comparable to Lutron or Creston low-voltage hardware but with finishes that no other line offers.

-Above: Meljac's designs are inspired by industrial 1930s France (note the drop-shaped toggle switch).
+Above: Meljac's designs are inspired by industrial 1930s France; notice the drop-shaped toggle switch.

-Above: Meljac hardware is made in France of high quality brass.
+Above: Meljac hardware is made in France of high-quality brass.
 Switches are available in 16 finishes and eight styles, including the Round Plate 2 Two-Way Switch, shown here in brushed nickel.
-Contact LVLighting for pricing and ordering information.
+Contact LVL for pricing and ordering information.

 Above: The Eclipse Collection Plate 1 Two-Way Switch, shown in rifle gun slate.